codekansas/gandlf/docs/layers/core.md

 gandlf.layers.BatchSimilarity(similarity='exp_l1')
 ````

 Calculates the minibatch similarities, a trick introduced in [Improved Techniques for Training GANs](https://arxiv.org/abs/1606.03498).
 These similarities can be added as features for the existing layer by using a Merge layer.
-The layer outputs a Tensor with shape `(batch_size, num_similarities)` for 2D tensors, `(batch_size, None, num_similarities)` for 3D Tensors, and so on.
+The layer takes as input a 2D Tensor with shape `(batch_size, num_features)` and outputs a Tensor with shape `(batch_size, num_similarities)`, where `num_similarities` is the total number of computed similarities.

 In order to make this layer linear time with respect to the batch size, instead of doing a pairwise comparison between each pair of samples in the batch, for each sample a random sample is uniformly selected with which to do pairwise comparison.